Top 5 This Week

 Montreal: The Bilingual Metropolis

-Montreal, Canada’s second-largest city (2.2 million in the metropolitan area), occupies an island in the St Lawrence River and is defined by the tension and creative energy between its French and English communities — a bilingual city where the French language is the official vehicle of public life but where the English-speaking community of the West Island and the university precincts (McGill, Concordia) maintains a cultural weight that makes the city genuinely bilingual in its daily reality.
-The Mile End (bagels from St-Viateur or Fairmount Bagel, smoked meat from Schwartz’s Deli, the Portuguese coffee shops and Jewish delis of a neighbourhood that absorbed wave after wave of immigrant communities in the 20th century), the Plateau-Mont-Royal (the row houses with exterior staircases that define the Montreal streetscape, the Parc Lafontaine summer culture), the Old Port (Vieux-Montréal’s cobblestone streets, the Basilique Notre-Dame-de-Montréal, and the Old Port’s waterfront), and the underground city (the RÉSO, 33km of climate-controlled tunnels connecting the downtown core) are the defining Montreal geographies.
+Montreal, Canada’s second-largest city (about 2 million on the island, some 4.4 million across the metropolitan area), occupies an island in the St Lawrence River and draws its character from the creative friction between its French and English communities.
+French is the official vehicle of public life, yet the English-speaking community of the West Island and the university precincts around McGill and Concordia carries enough cultural weight to make the city genuinely bilingual in its daily reality.
+A handful of neighbourhoods define it.
+Mile End trades in bagels from St-Viateur or Fairmount, smoked meat from Schwartz’s Deli, and the Portuguese coffee shops and Jewish delis of a quarter that absorbed wave after wave of immigrants through the 20th century.
+The Plateau-Mont-Royal, all exterior staircases and row houses, wraps its summer life around Parc Lafontaine.
+Vieux-Montréal layers cobblestone streets, the Basilique Notre-Dame-de-Montréal, and the revitalized Old Port waterfront.
+Below it all runs the RÉSO, 33km of climate-controlled tunnels threading the downtown core.

-Panoramic view of Montreal cityscape from Mount Royal on a dramatic stormy day, Quebec June 2019
+Panoramic view of the Montreal downtown skyline seen from Mount Royal under a clear summer sky, Quebec

-Montreal cityscape from Mont Royal — the mountain park at the heart of the island offers sweeping views over a city of extraordinary cultural richness, with French language and culture creating a distinctly European urban experience in North America
+Montreal cityscape from Mont Royal — the mountain park at the heart of the island offers sweeping views over a city of rare cultural depth, where French language and culture create a distinctly European urban experience in North America

 Montreal Must-Experiences